5 Stans and Caucasus Tour

 After your nice rest in the forested area with fresh air in your lungs, you will start the tour to the high-mountainous Lake Sevan – the emerald of Armenia.
 It is the largest lake in Armenia and The Caucasus, and one of the largest fresh-water high-altitude lakes in the world.
 This huge mountain lake which takes a huge territory of Armenia’s surface area is about 1,900 meters above sea level.
 Sightseeing on Sevan Peninsula.
 Visit the Peninsula for the monastery and perfect views over the lake.
 Continue to Garni.
 Lunch at a local house in Garni where you will have opportunity to watch Armenian national bread “Lavash” baking and barbecue making process in the underground stove called “tonir”.

-Day 32: Yerevan City Tour – Etchmiadzin – Zvartnots – Brandy Factory (Armenia) [B,L,D]
+Day 32: Yerevan City Tour – Etchmiadzin – Brandy Factory (Armenia) [B,L,D]

-Proceed to the town of Etchmiadzin which is mere 20 km from Yerevan.
+After breakfast we proceed to the town of Etchmiadzin which is about 12.5 miles from Yerevan is.
 Stop at the Ruins of Zvartnots Temple – the pearl of the VII Century Architecture (inscribed in UNESCO World Heritage list).
-Etchmiadzin Cathedral is one of the oldest standing churches in Christendom.
+We will see Etchmiadzin Cathedral and walk the Cathedral area (no entrance, closed for re-construction until 12/2019) and the is one of the oldest standing churches in Christendom.
 It was built in 303 A.D. over a pagan fire altar.
 The name Etchmiadzin means “descent of the Only Begotten”.
 It was believed to have been designated in a vision where Christ came to earth and struck the plains with a golden hammer.
 This landmark is protected by UNESCO as a World Heritage Site.
-Lunch in a local art school tasting homemade dishes.
-Return to Yerevan.
-Visit the famous Yerevan Brandy Factory founded in 1887.
+We will then visit St. Hripsime Apostolic Church and the exhibit, which is one of the oldest churches in the country (UNESCO Site).
+Lunch in a local restaurant / house.
+Return to Yerevan to visit the famous Brandy Factory founded in 1887.
 During the International Exhibition in Paris in 1900, the brandy received the Grand-Prix and the legal right to be called ‘Cognac’, not ‘Brandy’.
 While the tours the visitors are offered to visit the museum of the factory.
-The bar offers tasting of various old and chateau sort of cognacs, which have mellow-velvety flavor endowed with a rich bouquet of chocolaty-vanilla accents.
+The bar offers tasting of various old and chateau sort of cognacs, which have mellow-velvety flavor endowed with a rich bouquet of chocolate-vanilla accents.
 Leisure time and farewell dinner in a traditional Armenian restaurant with live folk music.
 Overnight in Yerevan.

-Breakfast at the hotel.
-Drive to the town of Ashtarak, visit the Church of Karmravor (VII Century).
-Participation in Folk Theater “Tonatsuyts”.
+After breakfast we drive to the town of Ashtarak, visit the Church of Karmravor (VII Century).
+Participation in Folk Theater “Tonats Uyts”.
 Departure to the region of Lori.
-Lunch at the hotel in Avan Dzoraget.
-Drive to the border of Sadakhlo for border crossing.
-Dinner and overnight in Tbilisi.
+After lunch we drive to the border of Sadakhlo, crossing into Georgia.
+Overnight in Tbilisi.